HIRIYURS/PMBackend/README.md

 "# Mean FSD Final Project - Project Manager Backend"

-TO run the project is Dev mode, use the following command: npm run dev
+To run the project in Dev mode, use the following command: npm run dev

 For logging